matze/vim-move/README.md

 # move

-It's annoying to delete and yank parts of a text just to move it up and down a bit.
-There is the `:m[ove]` command but it is quite awkward to use nowadays. vim-move is a Vim plugin that moves lines and selections in a more visual manner.
-Out of the box, the following keys are mapped:
+It's annoying to delete and paste parts of a text just to move it up and down a bit.
+There is the `:m[ove]` command but it is quite awkward to use by todays standards. vim-move is a Vim plugin that moves lines and selections in a more visual manner.
+Out of the box, the following keys are mapped in visual and normal mode:

     <A-k>   Move current line/selection up
     <A-j>   Move current line/selection down